Are you a new seller trying to find eBay niche products to sell?

 Essentially, the more touch points the item requires with the seller, the more room for help and value creation it leaves for you!

-I have previously devoted a post to the method we used to choose products – How to Find The Best Items to Sell On eBay
+I have previously devoted a post to the method we used to choose products – How to Find The Best things to Sell On eBay

 One of my main points is to look for items that will leave you high enough margin, while not deterring customers from buying online.

-As an online business, your profit margin is usually around %10-20.
-The higher the item price – the higher your margin will be, but we found out that items priced above $200 begin to have some disadvantages –
+As an online business, your profit margin is usually between 10-20%.
+The higher the item price – the higher your margin will be, but we found that items priced above $200 begin to have some disadvantages –

 Why do we look for items priced at $100-200?

-This is why eBay charge a much lower fee for this category.
+This is why eBay charge a much lower fee for extremely competitive categories.

 Let’s explore two options –